danigb/soundfont-player/README.md

 <a name="player.start"></a>
 #### player.start(name, when, options) ⇒ <code>AudioNode</code>
 Start a sample buffer.
 The returned object has a function `stop(when)` to stop the sound.

+Valid options are:

+- `gain`: float between 0 to 1
+- `attack`: the attack time of the amplitude envelope
+- `decay`: the decay time of the amplitude envelope
+- `sustain`: the sustain gain value of the amplitude envelope
+- `release`: the release time of the amplitude envelope
+- `adsr`: an array of `[attack, decay, sustain, release]`.
+Overrides other parameters.
+- `duration`: set the playing duration in seconds of the buffer(s)
+- `loop`: set to true to loop the audio buffer

 <a name="player.stop"></a>
 #### player.stop(when, nodes) ⇒ <code>Array</code>